-In case of rain, you can shop for souvenirs or eat yummy Hungarian treats at the Great Market Hall, or visit one of the excellent Budapest museums: there’s plenty to keep you busy for a few days.
+If it rains, you can shop for souvenirs or eat yummy Hungarian treats at the Great Market Hall.
+Or visit one of the excellent Budapest museums: there’s plenty to keep you busy for a few days.

-Budapest hosts also some of the best Christmas markets in Europe, in case you’re visiting during the holidays!
+Budapest hosts also one of the best Christmas markets in Europe, in case you’re visiting during the holidays!

 You might also like:

 The best Christmas Markets in Europe – Where to find some snow

 Visiting Bratislava Christmas Market

 Barcelona (Spain) – The Warm October Destination in Europe

 If you still don’t know where to go on vacation in October but you want a warm place, look no further: Barcelona is perfect for this kind of trip.